nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `edit_elderly <INDEX> [n/NAME] [ic/NRIC] [p/PHONE] [e/EMAIL] [a/ADDRESS] [bd/BIRTH_DATE] [re/REGION] [r/RISK_LEVEL] [t/TAG]… [dr/AVAILABLE_DATE_START, AVAILABLE_DATE_END]…`

 * Edits the elderly at the specified `INDEX` in the displayed elderly list.
 * Any combination of the optional fields is possible but **at least one** optional field must be specified.
-* Existing values will be updated to the input values.

 <div markdown="block" class="alert alert-danger">:exclamation: **Warning**